clarice-m04/rxnrate2/README.md

 ## :pen: Introduction

-This package was developed as part of the *Practical Programming in Chemistry* course at EPFL (Spring 2024).
+This package was developed as part of the *Practical Programming in Chemistry* course at EPFL (Spring 2025).
 **rxnrate2** simulates the time evolution of chemical species in reaction networks — both linear (first-order) and nonlinear (mass-action) — using Python-based numerical solvers.

 It is designed to support:
 - educational exploration of reaction kinetics,
-- symbolic and numerical investigations,
+- numerical investigations of concentrations over time,
 - and visualizations via an optional Streamlit app.

 ## :paintbrush: Features